-‘Online auction’ of women: ‘Result of dehumanisation of minorities by BJP,’ says Congress
+‘Online auction’ of women: Delhi women’s panel summons police, seeks details of action taken

 In July, a first information report was lodged based on a complaint received on the National Cybercrime Reporting Portal against the app, the Delhi Police Cyber Cell had said.
 However, the police have not made any arrests yet in the “Sulli deals” case.

-Meanwhile, Bharatiya Janata Party leader and Union Minister for Minority Affairs Mukhtar Abbas Naqvi said that any “cyber criminal communal conspiracy” against India’s culture would not succeed, reported PTI.
+Bharatiya Janata Party leader and Union Minister for Minority Affairs Mukhtar Abbas Naqvi said that any “cyber criminal communal conspiracy” against India’s culture would not succeed, reported PTI.
 He said that such targeting was unacceptable and that the Centre had been taking action in the matter.

 Strict action is being taken against such criminals and their “communal conspiracy” would be exposed soon, the Union minister said.